noplacenoaddress/RNMnetwork/README.md

 For our freedom, for the democracy.
 For all of you that have suffered the Illuminati pseudo dictatorship.

-For who have commited suicide.
+For them that have commited suicide.

 For you my sun flower.
 For you Saray.
 For you my love.